 - (U.S. Department of State)

 - (*Information taken from the IJM website)

 Our Justice Journey:

-My husband Kevin and I serve alongside Troy and Sara Groves as co-chairs for the annual Minnesota IJM Benefit Banquet.
-The Minnesota banquet is IJM’s fastest growing benefit.
+My husband Kevin and I served alongside Troy and Sara Groves as co-chairs for the Minnesota IJM Benefit from 2008-2012.
 On March 30th of 2009, Troy, Sara, Kevin and I had the privilege of going to Capitol Hill and lobbying for legislation to end the trafficking and slavery of children.
-We’ve also traveled to Guatemala to meet with government officials and to observe the impact of IJM’s work there.
+We've also traveled to Guatemala to meet with government officials and to observe the impact of IJM’s work there.

 Our Friends at IJM:

 Through hard work, unfathomable bravery, and the provision and protection of God, our friends at IJM are seeing miraculous results around the world.
 Lives are saved; whole communities are rescued from bonded slavery, children are being rescued and restored, and perpetrators are being brought to justice.
 While most of us tend to cower or hide from the world’s bullies, IJM confronts them and rescues those who are desperate for an advocate.

 Slave and sex traffickers callously refer to their victims as disposable people.
 They abduct, bully, or buy men, woman, and children, to use, abuse, and discard at their whim.
 These precious souls bear the mark of our Creator.
 They were made in His image.
 And as my friend Sara Groves often says, “This isn’t about charity, or about stepping in out of the bigness of our hearts.
 This is about justice.
 This isn’t right.
 These people are valuable, just as we are; they are made in God’s image and we must speak up on their behalf.”